mike-fabian/ibus-typing-booster/content/docs/user/index.md

 Hindi.
 “NoIME” means no input method at all, that means the characters are used as they come from the current keyboard layout without any transliteration.
-Having the British English dictionary and the “NoIME” input method there as well makes it also possible to type English.
+Having the British English dictionary and the “NoIME” input method there as well also makes it possible to type English.

-As English is used quite a lot in India, it is probably a good default for the “hi_IN.UTF-8” locale to setup input for both Hindi and British English.
+As English is used quite a lot in India, it is probably a good default for the “hi_IN.UTF-8” locale to set up input for both Hindi and British English.

 But the defaults guessed from the current locale are not always what a user wants.
-A user might use a “en_US.UTF-8” (American English) locale because he prefers the user interface in English but nevertheless might want to type Hindi.
+A user might use a “en_US.UTF-8” (American English) locale because they prefer the user interface in English but nevertheless might want to type Hindi.
 And even when running in the “hi_IN.UTF-8” locale, the defaults might not be optimal for some users. “hi-inscript2” is not the only input method to type Hindi,